 The standard severity of illness level for some secondary diagnoses may be modified depending on the APR DRG and principal diagnosis of the patient.
-In version 24.0, this logic is applied only to APR DRG 190 Acute Myocardial Infarct.
+This logic is applied only to APR DRG 190 Acute Myocardial Infarct.
 In general, secondary diagnoses that are closely related to the principal diagnosis are excluded from the determination of the severity of illness subclass.
-However, for a patient admitted for an acute anterior wall myocardial infarction, an acute anterolateral myocardial infarction represents an extension of the acute anterior wall myocardial infarction.
+However, for a patient admitted for an acute anterior wall myocardial infarction, an acute anteriolateral myocardial infarction represents an extension of the acute anterior wall myocardial infarction.
 Therefore, the acute anterolateral myocardial infarction is not excluded and is assigned a severity of illness level of moderate.